Bullying is when someone or a group of people try to intentionally hurt you physically (on the outside) or emotionally (on the inside/your feelings).

 This is when a bully will ignore you on purpose or starts spreading hurtful rumours about you.

-This type of bullying takes place on the internet, on our phones or through apps such as WhatsApp, Snapchat, Instagram and more.
-This is when a bully or bullies will use technology to post horrible comments, send threatening or upsetting messages, make prank calls, spread rumours or give out your personal information.
+This takes place on the internet, on our phones or through apps such as WhatsApp, Snapchat, Instagram and more.
+This is when technology is used to post horrible comments, send threatening or upsetting messages, make prank calls, spread rumours or give out your personal information.
 This can be VERY DANGEROUS and you should always speak to somebody if this is happening/happened to you.

 If you are being bullied